-Competitors chip away at Tesla’s U.S. electric vehicle share
+Competitors chip away at Tesla’s US electric vehicle share

 From 2018 through 2020, Tesla had about 80% of the EV market.
 Its share dropped to 71% in 2021 and has continued to decline, said Stephanie Brinley, an S&P associate director.

-“Tesla’s position is changing as new, more affordable options arrive, offering equal or better technology and production build,” S&P Global Mobility said in Tuesday.
+“Tesla’s position is changing as new, more affordable options arrive, offering equal or better technology and production build,” S&P Global Mobility said in a statement Tuesday.
 “Given that consumer choice and consumer interest in EVs is growing, Tesla’s ability to retain a dominant market share will be challenged going forward.”

 According to S&P, electric vehicles have picked up 2.4 percentage points of U.S. market share this year, growing to 5.2% of all light vehicle registrations.
 Of the 525,000 electric vehicles registered during the first nine months of the year, about 65%, or 340,000, were Teslas, S&P said.